alem-platform/bootcamp-go/crunch03/README.md

    - Handle improper inputs with error message `Error: invalid input.`.
    - Terminate the program if the input is invalid.
    - If the flags conflict, of the conflicting flags, accept the first one.
+   - The program should run until there are no living cells left on the grid.

 ### Example 1: Basic Input and Evolution